comex/substitute/README.md

-not it was actually useful, the work I was doing was unambiguously pro-social and not harmful to the jailbreak community.  saurik has on [various occasions](http://forum.xda-developers.com/showthread.php?t=2466101&page=2) mentioned the possibility(/history?) of forks of his software hoarding fixes or whatever, and stated that there isn't much legitimate reason to modify Substrate, as opposed to building on it; certainly this is mostly true, but 'not much' is not the same as 'none'.
+not it was actually useful, the work I was doing was unambiguously pro-social and not harmful to the jailbreak community.  saurik has on [various occasions](http://forum.xda-developers.com/showthread.php?t=2466101&page=2) mentioned the possibility (history?) of forks of his software hoarding fixes or whatever, and stated that there isn't much legitimate reason to modify Substrate, as opposed to building on it; certainly this is mostly true, but 'not much' is not the same as 'none'.
 If my software is useful to anyone else